Click here for further details on the Thaxted Church Christmas Fayre

 On Friday 6th and Saturday 7th August 2021, Moorcroft hosted an event at the RSPB nature reserve Leighton Moss in Lancashire.
 Managing Director Elise Adams unveiled our 2021 RSPB collection, inspired by the birds, insects and plants found in abundance at this unique wetland reserve.
 Bearded tits, bitterns, oystercatchers and wigeons will be amongst the new ornithological design offerings, with common darter dragonflies and orange tip butterflies bringing the insect world to life.
 Designers Emma Bossons FRSA and Kerry Goodwin were both on hand demonstrating how a piece of Moorcroft is created, from the initial design idea right through to the finished piece.

-In 2022 RSPB Minsmere celebrates its 75th Anniversary.
+In 2022 RSPB Minsmere celebrated its 75th Anniversary.
 RSPB Minsmere certainly lives up to its reputation for being the crown jewel of the RSPB’s reserves.
 Located on the Suffolk coast, it is one of the richest wildlife sites in Eastern England, home to rare birds, mammals, butterflies, plants and other creatures great and small.

 The reserve consists of marshes, reedbed and open water; it has mature woodland and damp scrubby areas as well the heathland and, of course, the coast which borders the reserve, famed for heralding the return of the avocet to our shores after more than a century.

-As an Arts and Craft pottery that seeks to harness the mysteries and the beauty of the natural world we were delighted that in 2022, RSPB Bempton Cliffs, on the spectacular Yorkshire coast near Brighton, home to one of the UK's top wildlife spectacles, has inspired one of Moorcroft’s best ever collections.
+As an Arts and Craft pottery that seeks to harness the mysteries and the beauty of the natural world we were delighted that in 2022, RSPB Bempton Cliffs, on the spectacular Yorkshire coast near Brighton, home to one of the UK's top wildlife spectacles, inspired one of Moorcroft’s best ever collections.
 On Friday 23rd September Moorcroft launched its new RSPB Bempton Cliffs Seafarers Collection at the reserve.
 Never before, has a Moorcroft Collection captured the awesome spectacle of an ocean facing reserve with such a blast of colour and movement straddling the heights and depths of the beautiful reserve with such colour, vibrancy and movement.

 The Bempton Cliffs Seafarers Collection takes a bird’s-eye view of this nature reserve.
 It observes the cliff residents of puffins, gannets and guillemots, barn owls and even a six-spot burnet moth, to create a revelation of natural beauty hidden in the heights, and the myriad marine colours from the deep.